Henry O'Neill (soldier): Military career

 English administrators viewed Henry's regiment with suspicion.
 They feared Tyrone would return to Ireland with this regiment to take his land back.
 Lord Deputy Arthur Chichester discussed methods of destroying the regiment, which Edmondes called "the gunpowder regiment".
 Henry discovered English spies in his regiment.
 The spies were removed under a pretext, so that the English government would not realise their spies had been caught.

 News of the Plantation of Ulster in 1609 prompted Tyrone to organise a formal reconciliation with James I. Tyrone asked Henry to travel to Madrid to participate in peace negotiations.
 This timing was opportune for Henry, as the Spanish Netherlands and the Dutch Republic had recently signed a twelve-year truce.
 On 13 August 1609, Albert VII gave Henry permission to leave his post for six months to travel to Spain "on personal business and on business of his father".
 He was accompanied by three of his officers: Owen Roe O'Neill (his first cousin, serving as a bodyguard), John Rath (captain of the Flight of the Earls) and Jenkins FitzSimons (who served Tyrone in Ireland).
 Albert VII described Henry in glowing terms: "[he has served] with so much valour and in such a manner that, both on this account and because of his very promising behaviour, he deserves all favour".
 Despite the combined efforts of Henry, Archbishop Conry and secretary Matthew Tully to organise Tyrone's reconciliation and return to Ireland, Philip III could not be persuaded.

 Henry's older brother Hugh died in Rome in September 1609, which made Henry the eldest surviving son of Tyrone.
-The titles Earl of Tyrone and Baron Dungannon were both attainted on 28 October 1614.
+Henry succeeded his brother as de jure 5th Baron Dungannon.
 (Note: Burke's Peerage claims that, because of the attainder, Henry did not succeed his elder brother as Baron Dungannon.
 However, this attainder was only actioned in 1614, which was after both Hugh and Henry had died.)
 Around 1610, Henry and Fr.
 Hugh MacCaughwell lobbied to have Hugh Albert O'Donnell's foster parents reinstated.